etalab/transport-site/README.md

 ### Creating a database

-Make sure you have a postgres user with postgres password, and that the identification methode is set to md5 in your `pg_hba.conf` file.
+Make sure you have a postgres user with postgres password, and that the identification method is set to scram-sha-256 in your `pg_hba.conf` file.

 Create the database with the command `mix ecto.create`.